 The International Organization for Standardization (ISO) is the international body that sets and promotes the proprietor, industrial, and commercial standards worldwide.
 Founded in Geneva in 1947, it is an independent, non-governmental organization that sets the standards for many companies and organizations across many different dimensions, from management practices to safety standards to product quality standards.
 This expansive and comprehensive set of standards ensure consistency and quality across many different industries and sectors.

-What are the Different Types of ISO Certification?
+What are some of the different types of ISO Certification?

 ISO 9001 – International standards for a company’s quality management system.
 This ISO is for businesses and organizations wanting to ensure that the products they offer consistently meet the customer’s requirements.